IceOfWraith/Yuki/Readme.md

-DB_HOST=localhost or URL/IP:Port of db (unused for sqlite) DB_USERNAME=username to access db (unused for sqlite) DB_PASSWORD=password to access db (unused for sqlite) NATURAL_SPEECH=<true/false, openai only, the bot will attempt to only speak when spoken to automatically>
+DB_HOST=localhost or URL/IP:Port of db (unused for sqlite) DB_USERNAME=username to access db (unused for sqlite) DB_PASSWORD=password to access db (unused for sqlite) NATURAL_SPEECH=<true/false, the bot will attempt to only speak when spoken to automatically (openai only), otherwise disables the need to prefix messages with "!yuki">
 ```
 Then run `npm install` to install the dependencies and `npm start` to start the bot.